The Hardcore Holidayoff

 Harmony just stands by for a moment, and glances back.

-Chaos and the others are all now enjoying a wild dance party.
+Chaos and the others are all now enjoying a wild dance party, with Disco Effects Minion bringing out his very best lightshow.
 They must have legitimately kidnapped all of the outsiders just to test holidays on them.
 How simultaneously devious, ludicrous, and wonderful, she muses.

 Some hours later, Magic Minion’s sitting with her legs crossed on the upper teeth of one of Night Tower’s battlements.
 She sighs at the moon and drinks her tea.